maxdug/maxdug.github.io/stuff/index.md

 </div><!-- End Menu -->
 </div>

-# My Philosophy of Money and Stuff
+# My Philosophy on Money and Stuff

 ## Overview
 This roadmap outlines the items I want to acquire, helping me be intentional and avoid wastefulness.